-A friend pointed out to me me that in buying a property in Purfleet there may be a number of restrictions preventing external alterations to the property.
+A relative advised me that in purchasing a property in Purfleet there may be various restrictions affecting the ability to carry out external alterations to a property.
 Is this right?

-There are a number of properties in Purfleet which have some sort of restriction or requirement of consent to execute external changes.
+There are anumerous of properties in Purfleet which have some sort of restriction or requirement of consent to perform external alterations.
 Part of the conveyancing in Purfleet should determine what restrictions are applicable and advising you as part of a ROT that should be sent to you.

-Can I be sure that the Purfleet conveyancing solicitor on the Leeds Building Society panel is any good?
+Can I be sure that the Purfleet conveyancing solicitor on the Skipton panel is any good?

-When it comes to conveyancing in Purfleet obtaining recommendations is a good starting point.
+When it comes to conveyancing in Purfleet getting recommendations is a sensible start.
 Before you go ahead, check if they offer a no sale no fee offer.
-Also, you often get what you pay for - a firm which quotes more, will often provide a better service than one which is cheap as chips.
-We would always suggest that you speak with the lawyer conducting your transaction.
+Also, you often get what you pay for - a firm which quotes more, will often provide a better service than one advertising the lowest fees.
+We would always advise that you speak with the solicitor conducting your transaction.

 Will our conveyancer be asking questions concerning flooding during the conveyancing in Purfleet.